Water Fitness Classes

 Hi/Lo Cardio Fusion

-A unique class that gives a cardio workout with a blend of yoga and Pilates exercises infused into the workout.
+A unique class that provides a cardio workout with a blend of yoga and Pilates exercises infused into the workout.

 Water Aerobics